artyom-beilis/skyhopper/README.md

 ## Known Issues

+- Pinch zoom does not work properly on iOS - no way to disable browser zoom
-- Pinch zoom or double tap on iOS devices zooms the screen when not suppose to, pinch zoom is also zooming on Samsung Browser
+- Pinch zoom or double tap on iOS devices zooms the screen when not suppose to
 - On some iPad versions (iOS 12.5) the star/target selection does not work